Wisconsin Layoffs — April 2023

 |---|---|---|---|---|

-Leading the list was Cardinal Stritch University at its Milwaukee facility, reporting 476 affected workers.
-David's Bridal followed with 0 workers.
+The largest notice was filed by Cardinal Stritch University at its Milwaukee facility, reporting 476 affected workers.

-The filings reflect a mixed picture for Wisconsin's labor market, with activity diverging between monthly and annual comparisons.
+The trends suggest a mixed picture for Wisconsin's labor market, with activity diverging between monthly and annual comparisons.
 The Education sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Wisconsin.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Wisconsin WARN notices, browse layoffs by state, or download the full dataset.